 Ms. Killiktee (interpretation): Thank you, Mr. Chairman.
 Thank you for explaining that further.

-The upcoming planning process and the fact that you want to work with others and also for the architectural and engineering things can be worked on, and the fact that you want to work with others, I really like that very much.
-I would like to tell you right off the bat, in previous years it was questionable as to whether or not this would actually happen.
+I very much like the fact that the upcoming planning process is taking place and that you also want to work with others also for the architectural and engineering side of things.
+I would like to tell you right off the bat.
+In previous years it was questionable as to whether or not this would actually happen.

-I went to the hamlet council meeting, and I only know it in English, I asked the hamlet to put together an advisory group.
-We used to have one in Qikiqtarjuaq, but they stopped.
-The whole paperwork for the matter all had been closed, so now that it is going to be happening, I will be asking them to restart the advisory committee, because it is going to be a very big project.
-I would like to move onto another matter, Mr. Chairman.
+I went to a hamlet council meeting, and I only know it in English, I asked the hamlet to put together an (interpretation ends) advisory group. (interpretation) We used to have one at the hamlet in Qikiqtarjuaq, but they stopped.
+All of the paperwork for the matter had been closed, so now that it is going to be happening, I will be asking them to restart the advisory committee because it is going to be a very big project.
+I would like to move on to another matter, Mr. Chairman.

 With airport terminals or airport strips that are going to be built, I may have missed one.
-I have a lot of reading material, and I wanted to ask about the places where they will be building airport terminal buildings in Chesterfield Inlet, Kimmirut, Kugluktuk, Naujaat, and Whale Cove.
+I have a lot of reading material, and I wanted to ask about the places where they will be building airport terminal buildings in Chesterfield Inlet, Kimmirut, Kugluktuk, Naujaat, and Gjoa Haven.

-As this work will be started, I have voiced this a number of times in our previous sittings, that people that have disabilities, when they are going and when they are coming, they need to have proper ramps for people with wheelchairs and other for other people with disabilities, as well as people who have to rely on walkers.
+As this work will be started, I have voiced this issue a number of times in our previous sittings regarding people with disabilities.
+When they are leaving and when they arriving to the communities, they need to have proper ramps for people with wheelchairs and other things for other people with disabilities, as well as people who have to rely on walkers.
 Has that been included in the construction of the new airport terminals?
 Thank you, Mr. Chairman.